Type of contract:

 ICMP will implement a project in Libya to support the Libyan Government in its efforts to locate, recover and identify persons missing as a result of armed conflict and violations of human rights.

-- Translating a variety of materials and other documents, such as texts, presentations, worksheets and handouts from English into Arabic or from Arabic into English;
+- Translating training materials and other documents, including book excerpts, Power Point presentations, worksheets and handouts from English into Arabic or from Arabic into English;

 - Simultaneous and consecutive translation of lectures and discussion sessions from English into Arabic and from Arabic into English;

-- Assisting working groups during practical exercises on matters related to ICD;
+- Assisting working groups during practical exercises on matters related to anthropology and archaeology;

-- Assisting the supervisor in creation of the reports;
+- Assisting trainers during the creation of the final training report;

 - University degree preferable;

-- A background in social studies or medicine is highly preferred;
+- A background in medicine, anthropology or archaeology is highly preferred.

 - Relevant work experience in an international organization, government institution or relevant international or national non-governmental organization or civil society organization;

-- Ability to build effective relationships with families of missing persons and civil society organizations which gather such families;
+- Ability to build effective relationships with staff working for Government, Ministries, families of missing persons and civil society organizations;

 - Fluent Arabic is required;